wwwouter/net-database-compare/convert-steps.md

 - Create MigrationService.
 - Create AppDbContext equivalent.
 - Create Program.cs.
 - How to make sure CreatedOn and UpdatedOn are set correctly?
 Preferably without using triggers and manual actions.
+    - Afterwards, adjust the repository to use the new method.